 Emphasis on linking theories of organizational behavior and leadership to theories of human communication in dyadic, small group, presentational, and public contexts.
 Students have the opportunity to apply theories to real organizational settings by conducting diagnostic projects focusing on communication dynamics within the organizational setting.

+4315 Elements in Speechwriting (3-3-0)

+Prerequisite: COMM 1306

+Speechwriting is the process by which one writes a listenable message to be delivered by public speaker.
+This course will explore the decisions the speechwriter must make before deciding what to write, how to sequence thoughts and ideas, find paths to verbal economy, identify ways to better understand an audience, and craft a variety of speeches for the ear.
+Students will learn to write informative, persuasive and ceremonial speeches and to conduct the research needed to help make the effective.
+Other topics will include: style, coherence, rhythm, and creating "implied dialogue".

 4324 Advanced Public Deliberation (3-3-0)

 Prerequisite: COMM 3318 and junior standing.

 A service learning course in which students gain experience in solving real world problems by applying their knowledge of communication and deliberation skill and theory.
 Students enrolled in this course will serve as Student Associates for the UHD Center for Public Deliberation.

-4325 Communication Law and Ethics (3-3-0) Prerequisite: COMM 1304 and COMM 1306.
+4325 Communication Law and Ethics (3-3-0)

+Prerequisite: COMM 1304 and COMM 1306.

 This course will introduce students to the legal and ethical considerations that shape the communication process.
 It surveys the development of constitutional protections and regulations of communication in the United States, with an emphasis on the ethical challenges and responsibilities of exercising freedoms established by the First Amendment to the U.S. Constitution.
 The course emphasizes the evolution of the First Amendment, significant Supreme Court cases interpreting First Amendment law, and the rhetoric of freedom of communication.
 4330 Communication Training and Development (3-3-0) Prerequisite: COMM 3306 or ENG 3302.
 Methods of training and development are explored as communication processes through which organizations help managers and employees improve performance and increase job satisfaction.
 Methods include discussion, simulation, programmed instruction, and multimedia presentation.
 Students learn skills required for designing a training program: assessing needs, interviewing, and writing the training proposal.
+4335 Religious Communication (3-3-0) Prerequisites: COMM 3320, Communication Theory.
+An analysis of the ways institutional religion applies communication theory to propagate values, gain adherents, and promote awareness of critical social issues.
+This course will provide an overview of communication theory that is specifically religious in content.
 4380 Field Experience in Communication Prerequisite: 60 hours toward degree and department approval.
 Placement of students in jobs involving areas in Communication Studies within the private and public sectors.
 Work may be paid or unpaid.
 Written reports, conferences with the instructor and other academic work are required.
 May be repeated once for credit.
 4390 Special Topics in Communication (3-3-0) Prerequisite: Three hours of COMM.